 Emotions can help to motivate and direct a painting, but they must be controlled or they can derail the creative process.
 Paintings can be wild - and energy is key - but without elements of graphic clarity the art loses impact.
 Emotion can get in the way of painting the same way that it can get in the way of a good physical workout: it can keep you from getting off the couch, it can cause you to give up halfway to - or even a foot from - the finish line.
 So, you can’t rely on emotions to make art, in fact they often must be overcome.

 Move with confidence.
 You have to trust that inner sense of direction, without overthinking.
-If you’re thinking, you’re planning and plotting - and that doesn’t work in my kind of painting, where the end result is always up for grabs.
-I’m chasing the unexpected stroke, the truly creative mark that disables my own expectations.
-That’s why I view facility as a liability, and overtly conscious acts as cheap solutions.
+If you’re over-thinking, planning and plotting - that's a great way to create stiff and lack-luster work.
+I’d rather chase the unexpected stroke, the creative mark that disables my own expectations.
+In a way, too much facility is a liability; overtly self-conscious acts generate cheap and artificial solutions.

 How do you know when a painting is done?
 It is hard to say, because while it is subjective, I “know” when I am done.
 I am continuously looking for the point where I can no longer add excitement or interest to the picture without losing ground.
 It is like having a long conversation with a good friend that eventually exhausts itself.
 It isn’t that I have achieved what I set out to do, it is that the painting itself simply does not need my input anymore.

 I approach a painting with faith that I will ultimately get it to work.
 This was not always the case.
 When you’re learning the ropes as an artist, it takes a while to figure out what you do.
 I don’t mean a settling on a gimmick, but developing confidence in your own voice, your own graphic language.
 Your early period should be one of insecurity as you search it out.
 Research artists and art history.
 Experiment!
 You will become confident eventually.
 That’s good, because as your confidence grows, you will need it to help drive you past those moments when things fall apart while working on a picture.